Antonio-Gorisek/Novena/README.md

 </p>

-## Opis projekta
+## Project description

-- Reproducira audio zapise koji su definirani u JSON datotekama.
+- Plays audio tracks that are defined in JSON files.
-- Prikazuje slike povezane s temama iz JSON-a i automatski ih prebacuje.
-- Sadrži jednostavan dizajn i osnovne UI funkcionalnosti.
+- Displays images related to topics from JSON and switches them automatically.
+- Contains a simple design and basic UI functionality.
-- Svi elementi (audio, slike i tekstovi) učitavaju se preko Unity `Resources` foldera i json filea.
+- All elements (audio, images and texts) are loaded via Unity `Resources` folder and json file.

-## Struktura projekta
+## Project scripts

-- **Scripts**
-  - `JsonManager.cs` – učitava podatke iz JSON datoteka i pruža metode za dohvat tema, medija i audio datoteka.
+- `JsonManager.cs` – loads data from JSON files and provides methods for retrieving topics, media and audio files.
-  - `AudioManager.cs` – kontrolira reprodukciju audio zapisa, UI slider i play/pause funkcionalnost.
+- `AudioManager.cs` – controls audio playback, UI slider and play/pause functionality.
-  - `PlayPageData.cs` – prikazuje naslov i broj stranice, te rotira slike povezane s odabranom temom.
-  - `LoadContent.cs` – dinamički stvara UI elemente za sve teme i dodaje listener-e na tipke.
-  - `MenuManager.cs` – kontrolira navigaciju između glavne liste i stranice za prikaz sadržaja.
+- `PlayPageData.cs` – displays the title and page number, and changes images related to the selected topic.
+- `LoadContent.cs` – dynamically creates UI elements for all themes and adds listeners to buttons.
+- `MenuManager.cs` – controls the navigation between the main list and the content display page.

-## Napomena
+## Note

-Projekt je napravljen minimalno, isključivo za demonstraciju osnovnih funkcionalnosti.
-Dizajn i interakcije su jednostavni kao i kod.
+The project was made minimally, exclusively for the demonstration of basic functionalities.
+The design and interactions are as simple as the code.